Making Connections Between Courses and Programs of Study (Majors/Certificates)

 - Assessing the SLOs

-- Discipline faculty develop SLOs for the certificate or major.
-(Typical is 3-8 SLOs, depending on the extent of the program.)
+- Discipline faculty develops SLOs for the certificate or major.

 Example: Restaurant Management Major SLOs